SumiSastri/dev-blogs/docs/clean-code/part2-code-editors-and-how-to-setup-eslint.md

 ## Vim - the IDE everyone loves to hate

 Vim is an editor that is on every Mac terminal by default.
 All you need to do is type `vi` in your Mac terminal and the IDE fires up.
 Type `I` (insert and edit), escape from the command mode.
 You can quit `:q` (quit), `:qa` (quit all tabs the quit commands do do not save edits).
-The command for editing is to write and then quit `:wq` (write & quit) or `:wqa` (write and quit all tabs).
+The command for editing is to write and then quit `:wq` (write and quit) or `:wqa` (write and quit all tabs).

 Created by Bram Moolenaar in 1991 as an upgrade from the 1970s version, Vim is free, open-source and light-weight.
 It is easy to use but for the unfamiliar, a bit clunky and the vim commands can be a bit difficult to understand, at first.